docsforadobe/after-effects-scripting-guide/docs/other/shape.md

 **Description**

-An array containing each feather point’s relative position, from 0 to 1, on its mask path segment (section of the mask path between vertices, numbered starting at 0).
+An array containing each feather point's relative position, from 0 to 1, on its mask path segment (section of the mask path between vertices, numbered starting at 0).

-#### NOTE
-Values are stored in the array in the order that feather points are created.
+?> **Note:** Values are stored in the array in the order that feather points are created.
 To move a feather point to a different mask path segment, first change the [featherSegLocs](#shape-featherseglocs) attribute value, then this attribute.

 **Type**